Karnataka Assembly elections: Is Kannada star Sudeep joining JD(S)?

 Kumaraswamy's father and former PM asked voters to elect the JD(S) in all the seven assembly seats of Hassan.
 The elections in Karnataka will be a three-cornered battle involving the incumbent Congress, the Bharatiya Janata Party (BJP) and the JD(S).

 Recently, the Election Commission (EC) announced the polling and counting dates for Karnataka.
-While the polling for the 224-member legislative Assembly will take place on May 12, the counting of votes will be held on May 15 in the southern state.
+While the polling for the 224-member Legislative Assembly will take place on May 12, the counting of votes will be held on May 15 in the southern state.

 OneIndia News